Jason5Lee/primes_benchmark/README.md

 The implementation of the algorithm above is basically imperative.
 But for step 4, the predication is implemented in a functional declarative expression intentionally, e.g. `Array.every` method of TypeScript.

-### Time computation
+### Result Analysis

-The rest of the program are about measuring the time.
-The programming will execute the function for 12 times, checking whether the result is right, and collecting the time each execution spends.
+The rest of the program are about measuring the times and analyze them.
+The programming will execute the function for 12 times, checking whether the result is correct, and collecting the times each execution spends.
 There're two indicators: slowest time and average time.
-Slowest time is the time it spends at the slowest execution.
-Average time is the average of the time except the slowest and fastest execution.
+Note that the average time is the average except the slowest and fastest execution.

 ## Suprising Result